drywitte/IDD-Fa18-Lab1/README.md

 There are 2 sensors (including a mic).
 One is an image sensor, which takes in light and converts it to a digital signal made up of pixels that stores light and color.
 The mic takes in acoustic waves and converts them to a digital signal.
 These 2 signals are then sent to the computer hooked up to the webcam, there is likely no combining the signals on the webcam itself.

 **c.
 How is the device powered?
 Is there any transformation or regulation of the power?
 How is that done?
 What voltages are used throughout the system?**<br/>
 The device is powered by hooking up to usb.
+According to the USB cable, the device uses 30V.
+There is a capacitor present, which would be used to regulate power to components.

 **d.
 Is information stored in your device?
 Where?
 How?**
 There is no information stored on the device, it has no memory.